xoseperez/xbee2mqtt/README.md

 Rename or copy the xbee2mqtt.yaml.sample to xbee2mqtt.yaml and edit it.
 The configuration is pretty straight forward:

-### daemon
+### general

-The only not so obvious parameter is the **duplicate_check_window**, it lets you define a time window in seconds where messages for the same topic and with the same value will be ignored as duplicates.
+**duplicate_check_window** lets you define a time window in seconds where messages for the same topic and with the same value will be ignored as duplicates.
+**default_topic_pattern** lets you define a default topic for every message.
+It accepts two placeholders: {address} for the radio address and {port}.
+The port can be the radio pin (dio12, adc1, adc7,...) or a string for messages sent through the UART of the sending radio.
+**routes** dictionary defines the topics map.
+Set **publish_undefined_topic** False to filter out topics not defined in the routes dictionary.
+If it's True and the route is not defined it will be mapped to a topic defined by the **default_topic_pattern**.

 ### radio

 Configuration of the port where the XBee is attached to.
 All messages are defined by the originating radio address (an 8 byte value) and a port or pin.
 The **default_port_name** parameter lets you define what port name to use when the message was originally sent through the UART interface of the originating radio
+To send a custom message just send "port:value\n" through the UART interface of the radio, if no port is specified the **default_port_name** value will be used.

 ### mqtt

 These are standard Mosquitto parameters.
 The status topic is the topic to post messages when the daemon starts or stops.

-### router

-The router is the responsible for mapping Xbee messages to MQTT topics.

-The **routes** dictionary defines the map tuples [address, port] to topics.
-The port could be the radio pin (dio12, adc1, adc7,...) or a string for messages sent through the UART of the sending radio.
-To send a custom message just send "port:value\n" through the UART interface of the radio, if no port is specified the **default_port_name** value will be used.
-If **publish_undefined_topic** is set to False only messages defined in the routes part will be published to mosquitto.
-If **publish_undefined_topic** is True, if the route is not defined it will be mapped to a topic defined by the **default_topic_pattern**.

 ### processor